epicodus/lhtp/README.md

 PRIVATE_KEY = 'GITHUB_APP_PEM_KEY'
 ```

-Update values if needed in `config.yaml` in project root directory.
+Update values if needed in `config.mjs` in the scripts folder.

-Run the following:
+## Fetch, build, deploy from development machine

+To fetch, build, and deploy all tracks to gh-pages, run the `manually-update-lhtp` script.
+(May have to update values.)

+## Fetch only

+Or run the following to fetch docs and prep each track.

 ```
 npm run fetch